eclipse/repairnator/repairnator/Readme.md

 Then create a file containing list of GitHub project names (one name per line) in file `scripts/project_list.txt`.

-Then edit files `scripts/set_env_variable.sh` and `dockerImage/repairconfig.ini` to put right information.
+Then edit file `scripts/set_env_variable.sh` to put right information.

 And finally you should be able to launch repairnator executing the following command: